tpetricek/Research.TypeProviders/pldi-2016/edits.md

-p.
-1: How dynamic are type providers, in practice?
-The paper's formalism generates the classes in two phases, implying a compile-time/run-time split, but in practice it seems that it could be messier; I would have liked a more direct treatment of type providers and/or more explanation of their limitations/assumptions.

-−
 > p.
 2: "what code should be executed at run-time in place
 > of item.Name and other operations" -- I don't get this.